mamoutou92/lab/README.md

 The solution is **multi-tenant**: multiple experiments can run concurrently without interfering with each other.
 Each experiment’s metrics and logs are isolated in Grafana dashboards, thanks to a **unique experiment label** applied to every pod created by the experiment’s StatefulSet.
 ## Deploying the kubernetes cluster and the monitoring/logging stack
- - To deploy the cluster and all the required **monitoring/logging** components, Please follow the instruction in [Prometheus config](./00-setup_cluster/).
+ - To deploy the cluster and all the required **monitoring/logging** components, Please follow the instruction in [Cluster Setup](./00-setup_cluster/).
  - To use the **nimp2p-lab cli** tool, you can directly place the binary in this repo under your `/usr/local/bin/`
  - To build  **nimp2p-lab** from source, run:
    ```bash